joesmusings/quartz/content/My Favorite Questions.md

 ---

-## Second Iteration
+## Second Iteration:

 1. How can we live more and work less?
 Should we, and what do each of those mean and look like?
 2. [[how to choose what to work on|How do we choose what to work on?]]
 How do we find the kind of work that we enjoy?
 3. How do we get ourselves to do hard work?
 Whats the balance between hard work and effortlessness?
 Can hard work be effortless?
 4. How can we understand our brain to make leading lives we love easier?
 What strategies can we build based on that information?
 5. How can we build digital systems to help us do work that matters?